sercankulcu/sercankulcu.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor of computer science in Giresun University.
-My research interests are Computer Networks and Embedded Systems.
+My research interests are computer networks and embedded systems.

 Hands-on software engineer since 2005.
 Holds a PhD degree in wireless communication.